Viewer Rating

 The film's dominant themes align with right-leaning values by emphasizing individual self-reliance, the necessity of firearms for self-defense, and a skepticism towards government competence in the face of societal collapse.

-The anime features a cast predominantly of Japanese characters, consistent with its origin and setting, without engaging in explicit race or gender swaps of roles.
-The narrative centers on survival themes, portraying traditional identities in a neutral to positive light, and does not incorporate explicit DEI critiques or themes as central to its story.
+This anime features a cast predominantly of Japanese characters, consistent with its setting and origin, without any intentional race or gender swaps.
+The narrative centers on survival in a zombie apocalypse, focusing on action and character interactions, and does not explicitly critique traditional identities or incorporate central DEI themes.

 The show features Saeko Busujima, a highly skilled kendo practitioner.
 In a flashback, she is depicted as having physically overpowered and defeated multiple male attackers in close-quarters combat using her martial arts and a wooden sword.